matthewjlee/TwitterDemo/README.md

 # Project 5 - *TwitterDemo*

-Time spent: **7** hours spent in total
+Time spent: **11** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

 - [x] Tweet Details Page: User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
-- [ ] Profile page:
+- [x] Profile page:
-- [ ] Contains the user header view
+- [x] Contains the user header view
-- [ ] Contains a section with the users basic stats: # tweets, # following, # followers
+- [x] Contains a section with the users basic stats: # tweets, # following, # followers
-- [ ] Home Timeline: Tapping on a user image should bring up that user's profile page
+- [x] Home Timeline: Tapping on a user image should bring up that user's profile page
-- [ ] Compose Page: User can compose a new tweet by tapping on a compose button.
+- [x] Compose Page: User can compose a new tweet by tapping on a compose button.

 The following **optional** features are implemented: